 Matt at The College Volleyball Coach wrote an article answering a reader question about moving into a career in volleyball.
 He takes a somewhat more negative view on coaching as career than I would.
 That said, he does make a number of very good points.
 I’ll leave you to read his comments and suggestions.

 In the article, though, Matt brings up the idea of having a career in coaching vs simply coaching.
 His definition of “career” is not one I share, but it motivated some thoughts on coaching paths.
 That’s what this post is about.

 Career in coaching

 To my mind a career in coaching is one where you earn the bulk of your income from coaching.
 For most people that means being employed full-time by some organization.
-In the US that usually means a college or university.
+In the US this usually means a college or university.
 The other way people make coaching a career is by putting together several different jobs to earn a living.
-They might do something like combine coaching for a school with coaching for a club, and maybe doing individual lessons.
+They might do something like combine coaching for a school with coaching for a club, working camps, and maybe doing individual lessons.
 Basically, they add together a bunch of part-time coaching jobs to make a full-time income.

 I don’t count club directors in here.
 Even if they do coach one or more teams, they generally make much more from their administrative roles than their on-court work.
 But I’m fine if you want to lump that in with coaching as “volleyball income”.